I’ll bet it’s happened to you, too.

 Trust the Lord to help you be a faithful witness for Him.
 He can pull down walls, melt hearts, and open locked doors.
 I’ve witnessed it.
 So can you.
 Remember to go deeper as you pray, love, and encourage others.
 Then leave them in the Lord Almighty’s hands.

 *Get this FREE printable “soul-prayer list” (with verses) to pray for your child’s (or anyone’s) soul.
 Print it out and tuck it in your prayer journal.
 Send a copy to another parent.
 Use it for a devo at church.
-To download, sign up in the form below or in the pop-up box.
+Click here to download.